Galaxy rotation curves: the effect of j x B force: Conclusions

+(iv) Our model best fit, using non-linear least squares Marquardt-Levenberg algorithm, produces the pitch angle of about 24 degrees.
+This is larger than the observed average (median) pitch angle of about 13 degrees.
+However, the observed angle range is quite broad 5--25 degrees (see Table 1 in Vallee 2008).
+It would be interesting to test whether the ASS magnetic field models, that are more favoured by the current observations, could produce more realistic average pitch angles compared to the BSS model used.

+(v) The model gas density, given by Eq.(6) and originally used by Brownstein \& Moffat 2006, does not include the peaks from the density waves nor from nonthermal turbulence, both capable of affecting the rotation curve.
+Such advanced topics are naturally beyond the scope of the simple model presented here.

-The overall conclusion of this work is that $\vec j \times \vec B$ does not play an important role in the plasma dynamics in the intermediate range of distances $6-12$ kpc from the centre, whilst the effect is considerable for larger $r$ ($r \geq 15$ kpc).
+The overall conclusion of this work is that the $\vec j \times \vec B$ force does not play an important role in the Galactic rotational curve plasma dynamics in the intermediate range of distances $6-12$ kpc from the centre, whilst the effect is considerable for larger $r$, $r \geq 15$ kpc, where it is the most crucial.
+This may also have more important implications for the rotational curves of galaxies where the magnetic fields are stronger than in our Galaxy.

 \acknowledgements Author would like to thank: J.R.
-Brownstein for providing observational data of Milky Way rotational curve; T. Stanev and J. Alvarez-Muniz for clarifying some aspects of the galactic magnetic field model.
+Brownstein for providing observational data of Milky Way rotational curve; T. Stanev and J. Alvarez-Muniz for clarifying some aspects of the galactic magnetic field model; and an anonymous referee whose comments contributed to an improvement of this paper.